handpoint/ecommdoc/docs/overview.md

 - The payment page itself isn't fully customisable.
 - If you want to support recurring payments or allow your merchants to charge for services using credentials on file you will also need to carry out a direct integration along with the Hosted Payment Page integration.
 - With a Hosted Payment Page integration you are limited to the following transaction types : SALE, VERIFY, PREAUTH.
 If you want to support the REFUND, CANCEL and QUERY transaction types, you will also need to carry out a direct integration.
+- As mentioned above, the Hosted Payment Page integration does not support Google Pay and Apple Pay.

 ## Security and Compliance